Ben Sheets: Personal life

 Sheets was born on July 18, 1978, in Baton Rouge, Louisiana.
 During the 2004 season, Sheets resided in St. Amant, Louisiana.
 In 2008, he was living in Highland Park, Texas.
 He and his wife Julie have two sons, Seaver (named after Tom Seaver) and Miller Bennett.
 Sheets is also part owner of the American Hockey League's Milwaukee Admirals.
 He enjoys Cajun food, including jambalaya and crawfish etouffee.
-Since 2013 Sheets has been a volunteer baseball coach at his alma mater the University of Louisiana at Monroe.
-Andy Sheets, the former major league infielder, is a distant cousin.
+Since 2013, Sheets has been a volunteer baseball coach at his alma mater the University of Louisiana at Monroe.
+Andy Sheets, a former major league infielder, is a distant cousin.

-On June 13, 2014, Sheets was inducted into the Brewers Wall of Honor for pitching over 1000 innings with the club.
+On June 13, 2014, Sheets was inducted into the Brewers Wall of Honor for pitching over 1,000 innings with the club.